browserengineering/book/book/invalidation.md

 complex pages.
 Try, for example, loading
-[the web version of this chapter](https://browser.engineering/invalidation.html) in our browser and typing into the input box that appears after this paragraph...You'll find that it is *much* too slow---1.7 seconds just in `render`
+[the web version of this chapter](https://browser.engineering/invalidation.html) in our browser and typing into the input box that appears after this paragraph ...
+You'll find that it is *much* too slow---1.7 seconds just in `render`
 (see Figure 1)!^[Trace [here](https://browser.engineering/examples/example16-input-no-optimizations.trace).]